crystall1nedev/Inspiron-N5110-SNDB-Hackintosh/README.md

 # Inspiron-N5110-SNDB-Hackintosh

 OpenCore EFI files for the Dell Inspiron N5110.
-This EFI was built for macOS Big Sur, but can be modified to fully work with older versions.
+This EFI was built for macOS Monterey, but can be modified to fully work with older versions.

-OpenCore Version: 0.7.4
+OpenCore Version: 0.7.5

 | Type | Model | Works? | Notes |
 | --- | --- | --- | --- |